nathan-fiscaletti/openvpn-panel/README.md

 # Set up the OpenVPN Server
 ./bin/openvpn-install.sh

+# Running the OpenVPN installation script will
+# create a client configuration in the home directory.
+# You should delete this and allow the panel to manage
+# the certificates.
+rm ~/client.ovpn

 # Add the default user for the Panel
 # (Use a secure password)
 sudo openvpnpanel --adduser admin 'password'